Professional Fighters League

 The Professional Fighters League (PFL) is an American mixed martial arts league founded by venture capitalist Donn Davis in 2017 and launched in 2018, following the acquisition and restructuring of the former World Series of Fighting (WSOF) promotion in 2017 by MMAX Investment Partners.
 It is the first major MMA organization in which individual athletes compete in a regular season, post-season and championship, rather than on a year-round basis.

 The PFL currently puts on fights across six weight-divisions: featherweight, women's lightweight, lightweight, welterweight, light heavyweight and heavyweight.
-In addition to this, there is also a ‘Super Fight’ division, which isn’t defined by weight, but instead is based around the status and name value of individuals who compete in it.
-The PFL's matches are held inside a 10-sided mixed martial arts cage known as the SmartCage, and adhere to the unified rules of mixed martial arts, with the exception of the prohibition of elbow strikes.
+In addition to this, there is also a ‘Super Fight’ division, which is not defined by weight, but instead is based on the status and name value of individuals who compete in it.
+The PFL's matches are held inside a 10-sided mixed martial arts cage known as the SmartCage, and adhere to the unified rules of mixed martial arts.
+The PFL initially prohibited all elbow strikes, but in November 2024, it was announced that they would finally be allowed, starting with the 2024 Championship season.

-The PFL's inaugural event took place on June 7, 2018 at the Hulu Theater at Madison Square Garden in New York City, New York.
+The PFL's inaugural event took place on June 7, 2018, at the Hulu Theater at Madison Square Garden in New York City.
 At the end, each champion of the six weight classes won a championship prize of $1 million each.

 History

 Founding and WSOF acquisition

 The World Series of Fighting (WSOF) was formed in 2012, after signing a broadcast deal with the NBC Sports Network.
 Soon after WSOF's first event was announced, it would be confirmed that Bas Rutten and Michael Schiavello would serve as commentators.

 Jazz Securo was the official voice and Ring Announcer of WSOF.

 The WSOF held over 35 events in multiple countries including the United States, Canada, Japan, China and the Philippines, and was best known for featuring fighters such as Justin Gaethje, Marlon Moraes and Lance Palmer.

 In 2017, MMAX Investment Partners, a group of McLean, Virginia investors, which included financier Russ Ramsey, Mark Leschly, businessman Ted Leonsis, Washington Nationals' owner Mark Lerner and future Virginia governor Glenn Youngkin, acquired the assets of the WSOF.
 It was announced that the WSOF would be restructured as the Professional Fighters League (PFL), with owner Davis as founder and with the inaugural season taking place in 2018.
-After the restructuring, WSOF president and co-founder Ray Sefo joined PFL as president of fight operations.
-Sefo was previously a MMA fighter and a six-time Muay Thai world champion.
+After the restructuring, WSOF CEO Carlos Silva and WSOF president and co-founder Ray Sefo joined PFL, with Silva as president of PFL and Sefo as president of fight operations.
+Sefo was previously an MMA fighter and a six-time Muay Thai world champion.
 In January 2018, former National Football League executive Peter Murray was appointed CEO of the league.
 That year, in its inaugural season as the PFL, the promotion introduced a league model, the first MMA promotion to do so.